Coordinated Multi-Robot Shared Autonomy Based on Scheduling and Demonstrations: Preliminary Evaluation

 The simulated experiment consisted of five trials with $300$ simulated executions (in pairs of two) of the system with operator corrections.
 Consistent with the task, corrections were given $50\%$ of the time on samples during the first three passes.
-We chose to include a human error rate of one percent in our simulation (i.e., the human failed to provide needed corrections $1\%$ of the time and provided corrections when unnecessary $1\%$ percent of the time).
+While in the future, we would like to estimate human error rates during corrections to set appropriate confidence bounds, the simulation used a fixed one percent error rate (i.e., the human failed to provide needed corrections $1\%$ of the time and provided unneeded corrections $1\%$ percent of the time).
 After each pair of executions, the confidence was updated and the schedule was resampled with $5000$ iterations.
-In our experiment (dependent on behavior length), the schedule sampling took $3$ minutes ($i5$-$10400F$, $10$ threads).
-We recorded both the percentage of high-confidence samples after each set of executions and the task length.
+For our task, the schedule sampling took $3$ minutes ($i5$-$10400F$, $10$ threads).
 The results, shown in Figure \ref{fig:exp1results}, demonstrate that as the robots receive corrections, the system can refine and leverage its confidence to optimize the task scheduling.

+We also developed a prototype system (with an early version of the real-time adaptation), shown in Figure \ref{fig:expsetup}, to conduct a pilot study involving ten participants (3M, 5F, 2 non-binary), aged 18--24 ($M=20.5$, $SD=1.8$), recruited from the UW--Madison campus, under an approved protocol from the university Institutional Review Board (IRB).
+Participants interacted with the robots serially (one at a time) as a baseline condition and with the final parallel solution found by the scheduler.
+Primary measures included total task time and paint removal performance, calculated through automated imaging.
+Results indicate that participants could complete the task with the parallel robots with shorter time on task ($t(9)=25.75,\; p<0.001$) and increased idle time ($t(9)=7.30,\; p<0.001$) without significant impact on paint removal performance ($F(1,9)=2.18,\; p=0.17$).
+These findings provide a preliminary demonstration of the promise of our approach and a basis for a comprehensive future evaluation.